 A winter exhibition displaying some of the Collection’s warmer, more vibrant works

 This exhibition of paintings from the Fletcher Trust Collection was curated primarily to offer Fletcher Building staff and the visiting public a warm and vibrant journey through the tunnel under Great South Road.

-Because these new works were mainly light hearted and bright it seemed a good time to bring out some older paintings conceived in the same spirit.
+Because these new works were mainly light-hearted and bright, it seemed a good time to bring out some older paintings conceived in the same spirit.
 Most of these dated from the late 1970s and the 1980s.
 The main focus was on highly coloured and energetic gestural abstract paintings.
-Among artists included were Allen Maddox, Philip Clairmont and Pat Hanly as well as Gretchen Albrecht and Philippa Blair.
+Among artists included were Philip Clairmont, Pat Hanly, and Allen Maddox, as well as Gretchen Albrecht and Philippa Blair.
 A selection of smaller though similarly bright works from the past were added to provide contrast with the predominantly abstract focus of the exhibition.